Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

    <li><code>string</code> and classes are analogue electronics.</li>
   </ul>
   <p>Generic "markup" is like plugging elements on IO or onto circuits of a functional plate: direct, chaining, cascading, ...</p>
   <p>And the running code is the current.
-We are back to the roots.</p>
+We are back to the roots (of machine language).</p>
 </td></tr>
 </table>

 \___________</details>

+## Implementation examples

 ## Pros and cons

-✅ First of all, the split of design in a good way.
+✅ First of all, the split of design in a good way - as a side abstraction.

++ Markup is friendlier for comprehension.

 declarative is plus